 Trends in RF and Microwave Heating

 AMPERE Newsletter covers various aspects related to RF and microwave heating technologies.
 The Newsletter publishes short topical articles, as well as R&D profiles, conference reports, events and news items.
-In addition to the ISM frequency bands, the Newsletter covers topics broadly from 1 MHz to 30 GHz, and even higher frequencies.
+In addition to the ISM frequency bands, the Newsletter covers relevant topics broadly from 1 MHz to 30 GHz, and even higher frequencies.
 It also highlights on promising new research developments to emanate from academe and industry.
-As an open-access publication, all articles as well as the entire Newsletter issues are fully available online.
+As an open-access publication, all articles as well as the entire Newsletter issues, are fully available online.